AbsaOSS/hermes/_docs/0.3/components/dataset-comparison.md

 #### Features for spark-job

 - can load any data type/format that spark is able to load.
-It might be needed to add libraries to the class path
+For some of the formats to be supported additional  libraries might need to be added to the class path
 - input data referential or new (being tested) can have different formats
 - format of the diff file can be configured as well (default is `parquet`)
-- regardless of fail or pass of the data, a metrics file called `_METRICS` is wirtten to the destination
+- regardless of fail or pass status of the data comparison, a metrics file called `_METRICS` is wirtten to the destination

 #### Constraints

-- referential schema must be subset of the new (being verified) data
+- referential schema must be a subset of the new (being verified) data
-- without provided key, the diff file does a comparison of a row as a whole.
+- without a provided key, the diff file does a comparison of a row as a whole.
 With keys, it compares precise data and shows paths to differences

 #### Concepts

 ##### Schema Alignment

-Dataset comparison takes the referential data and tries to aling the new (being verified) data to the schema of the referential data.
-This means both sorting the columns and only selecting columns that are in the referential data.
+Dataset comparison takes the referential data and tries to align the new (being verified) data to the schema of the referential data.
+This means both sorting the columns and only selecting columns that are present in the referential data.

 ##### Provided Schema

 If schema is provided to dataset comparison, then the `Schema Alignment` is done against this provided schema for both referential and new data.